-If the results of metal bioaccumulation monitoring indicate metals bioaccumulation is adversely affecting the health of aquatic species based on published scientific information on this topic, then additional studies may be requested by the State Water Board, in consultation with USFS, USFWS, and CDFG.
+If the results of the metals bioaccumulation monitoring indicate metals may be adversely affecting the health of aquatic species, then additional studies may be requested by the Deputy Director, in consultation with USFS, USFWS, and CDFW.
 The studies may include an examination of adaptive management measures for reducing impacts to aquatic species from metals bioaccumulation.
-These measures may then be required if the Deputy Director so directs.
+If required by the Deputy Director, the Licensee shall implement the identified measures upon receiving all necessary regulatory approvals.